nimbix/jarvice-helm/README.md

 line with:

 `--set jarvice_registry_proxy.enabled=true`

+Repositories listed in `JARVICE_REGISTRY_PROXY_REPOS` will utilize the proxy for application containers.
+This comma separated list defaults to `gcr.io/jarvice,gcr.io/jarvice-system,gcr.io/jarvice-apps` and can be customized within `override.yaml` file or via the command line with:

+`--set jarvice.JARVICE_REGISTRY_PROXY_REPOS="<repo_lists_served_by_proxy>"`

 **Note:** If storage persistence is enabled, the underlying volume will need to have `atime` support in order for garbage collection to function properly.